werm/ur-sub/contests.md

 (yeah I know, Markdown...)
+(Honestly, I **love** Markdown.
+Not joking.)

-Goal: A designers' competition - redesign
+#Goal: A designers' competition - redesign

-What can one win?
+###What can one win?

-	Amazon gift card sponsored by one of the mods (Kriem) Reddit gold sponsored by one of the mods
+* A super awesome Amazon gift card sponsored by one of the mods (Kriem)

-Rules

-	...

-Example contest:

-Redesign Amazon homepage

-	- 1 screen
-	- 1 entry per reddit account
-	- closing date:
+* Three months of sweet, sweet Reddit gold sponsored by one of the mods (werm82)

+###Rules

+* All designs must be original.
+Inspiration is great, copying is not.
-	- all entries go through imgurg and must be posted to Unsolicited Redesigns
+* Entries must be posted to [Unsolicited Redesigns](http://reddit.com/r/UnsolicitedRedesigns), and images uploaded to [imgur](http://imgur.com).
+* Only one entry per reddit account.
+* One screen/page per entry.
+Make it count!
+* Winners will be chosen by number of upvotes.

+###Example contest:

+* I can't find anything except the r/Design contests...

+###Redesign Amazon homepage

+* Moar text!